Farhan12345a/farhan-fitness/README.md

 ## Credits

 Structure inspired by community contributions in the LLM engineering course (e.g. markdown knowledge base + Chroma + Gradio pattern).
 Branding and copy are original mock data for **Farhan Fitness**.

+Inspired by Ed Donner's LLM Engineering course on Udemy